tc39/proposal-uuid/README.md

 ### Regarding other UUID versions

-While there is utility in other UUID versions, we are advocating starting with a minimal API surface that supports a large percentage of users _(the string representation of Version 4 UUIDs)._
+While there is utility in other UUID versions, we are advocating starting with a minimal API surface that supports a large percentage of users _(the string representation of version 4 UUIDs)._

 If research and/or user feedback later indicates that additional functionality, such as versions 1, 3, and 5 UUIDs, would add value, this proposal does not preclude these additions.